 Many people that we spoke to, have informed us that even though they are buying a new house and taking mortgage, they are only putting in 5% as down payment.

 This too, when they can actually pay 20% and avoid the PMI insurance.

 They are basically trying to keep as much money with them as they can, in the highly unstable environment when your H-1B extension / Amendment or Transfer can be rejected without ever issuing an RFE!

 If you have to go back to your native country immediately in case of H1B extension cancellation, there are not much options available to you.
 You have to follow the immigration law and leave the country immediately.

-Off-course, you can rent out the home even though you are not physically present in USA.
+You can rent out the home even though you are not physically present in USA.
 This is allowed legally.
-Clever America.

-If you do NOT want to rent, then you should sell it out unless you have enough savings to pay monthly bills to keep that house and keep paying monthly EMI.
+If you do NOT want to rent, then you should sell it unless you have enough savings to pay monthly bills to keep that house and keep paying monthly EMI.